google/rekall/docs/Manual/Plugins/General/DT.md

 ---
 abstract: "Print a struct or other symbol.\n\n    Really just a convenience function\
   \ for instantiating the object and printing\n    all its members.\n    "
-args: {address-space: The address space to use., member_offset: 'If specified we only
+args: {address_space: 'The address space to use. (type: AddressSpace)

-    show the member at this offset. (type: IntParser)
+    ', member_offset: 'If specified we only show the member at this offset. (type:
+    IntParser)

     ', offset: 'Name of a struct definition. (type: IntParser)

-    * Default: 0', target: Name of a struct definition.}
+    * Default: 0', target: 'Name of a struct definition. (type: String)

+    '}
 class_name: DT
 epydoc: rekall.plugins.core.DT-class.html
 layout: plugin